-- Children and young people should not be transported in a private car without the prior consent of their parents or carers.
+- Children, young people and vulnerable adults should not be transported in a private car without the prior consent of their parents or carers.
 This also applies to formally arranged lifts to and from a church activity. - Independent adults who may be at risk of abuse can give their own consent regarding transportation in a private car.
-Otherwise consultation with carers or next of kin would need to take place to agree transport arrangements. - Any driver using their own vehicle for the transportation of children or young people or adults who may be at risk is responsible for ensuring the vehicle is roadworthy and comprehensively insured.
-(Drivers to check with their Insurance Company re the requirement for business cover). - All children must wear suitable seat belts and use appropriate booster seats.
+Otherwise consultation with carers or next of kin would need to take place to agree transport arrangements. - Any driver using their own vehicle for the transportation of children, young people and/or vulnerable adults who may be at risk is responsible for ensuring the vehicle

+- is roadworthy and comprehensively insured.
+(Drivers must check with their Insurance Company regarding the requirement for business cover). - All children must wear suitable seat belts and use appropriate booster seats.
 If there are insufficient seat belts, additional children should not be carried. - At no time should the number of people in a car exceed the usual passenger number. - There should be a non-driving adult escort as well as the driver.
-If in an emergency a driver has to transport one child or young person on his or her own, they must sit in the back of the car.
+If in an emergency a driver has to transport one child, young person or vulnerable adult on his or her own, they must sit in the back of the car.